HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 }
 ```

-If you want to register for origins other than your web app’s origin, you need to [verify your ownership of them](https://web.dev/pwa-url-handler/#the-web-app-origin-association-file).
-The capability is at a relatively early stage: It’s only supported on Chrome and Edge on the desktop.
+If you want to register for origins other than your web app's origin, you need to [verify your ownership of them](https://web.dev/pwa-url-handler/#the-web-app-origin-association-file).
+The capability is at a relatively early stage: It's only supported on Chrome and Edge on the desktop.
 URL Handling is currently available as an Origin Trial.
 This means that the capability is not generally available yet.
 Instead, developers need to register for an Origin Trial token first and deliver this token along with their website to use this capability.
 You can find more information in the [Origin Trials Guide for Web Developers](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md).

 44 desktop and 41 mobile websites make use of URL Handling.
 For example, the Pinterest PWA registers itself as a URL handler for the different Pinterest origins (e.g., `*.pinterest.com` and `*.pinterest.de`) on installation.